linbug/linbug.github.io/_posts/2015-09-20-Selenium-and-APIs.md

 comments: true
 ---

 An advantage of knowing how to code is that you can build things to make your digital life better.
-A nice analo	gy I've heard is that coding is like building structures out of Lego, except you never run out of bricks.
+A nice analogy I've heard is that coding is like building structures out of Lego, except you never run out of bricks.

 > Remember that Lego tool you could buy to help you pry bricks apart?
 Imagine if you could build that tool out of Lego bricks.
 > We can use the skills we have for writing software to improve the tools we work with.